Senior Writing Fellow Application Process

 I. Senior Writing Fellow Description

-As a Senior Writing Fellow, you attend a year-long class, Applied Legal Composition.
+As a Senior Writing Fellow, you attend a year-long seminar class, Applied Legal Composition, wherein you study legal writing from both the writer’s and reader’s perspectives, effective conferencing techniques, and peer-on-peer tutoring pedagogy.
+You review documents, analyze scholarship, write criticisms of legal writing, prepare your own texts, and read about the theory of legal composition.
 You may enroll for either four credits or two credits.
 If you enroll for four credits, you write, among other things, a paper that complies with the writing requirement and addresses a topic related to legal writing (in a broad sense).
-If you enroll for two credits, you attend the class and collaborate on some short writing projects.
-All Senior Writing Fellows hold three forty-five minute conferences each week at the Writing Center.
-In the class, you study legal writing from both the writer’s and the reader’s perspectives.
-You review documents, analyze scholarship, write criticisms of legal writing, prepare your own texts, and read about the theory of legal composition.
-You also study effective conferencing techniques and peer-on-peer tutoring pedagogy.
+If you enroll for two credits, you do not write a paper, but you do collaborate on some short writing projects.
+In addition to the seminar work, all Senior Writing Fellows hold three forty-five minute conferences each week at the Writing Center.

-As a Senior Writing Fellow, you assist J.D. and graduate students, as well as other members of the Law Center community, on writing projects, providing feedback on such subjects as the following:
+As a Senior Writing Fellow staffing the Writing Center, you assist J.D. and graduate students, as well as other members of the Law Center community, on writing projects, providing feedback on such subjects as the following:

 - making the transition from another field of expertise, such as engineering or history, to law,